Bit array

 A bit array (also known as bit map, bit set, bit string, or bit vector) is an array data structure that compactly stores bits.
 It can be used to implement a simple set data structure.
 A bit array is effective at exploiting bit-level parallelism in hardware to perform operations quickly.
-A typical bit array stores kw bits, where w is the number of bits in the unit of storage, such as a byte or word, and k is some nonnegative integer.
-If w does not divide the number of bits to be stored, some space is wasted due to internal fragmentation.
+A typical bit array stores $kw$ bits, where $w$ is the number of bits in the unit of storage, such as a byte or word, and $k$ is some positive integer.
+If $w$ does not divide the number of bits to be stored, some space is wasted due to internal fragmentation.

 Definition

 A bit array is a mapping from some domain (almost always a range of integers) to values in the set $\{ \texttt{0}, \texttt{1} \}$.
 The values can be interpreted as dark/light, absent/present, locked/unlocked, valid/invalid, et cetera.
 The point is that there are only two possible values, so they can be stored in one bit.
 As with other arrays, the access to a single bit can be managed by applying an index to the array.
 Assuming its size (or length) to be n bits, the array can be used to specify a subset of the domain (e.g. $\{0, 1, 2, ..., n - 1\}$), where a 1-bit indicates the presence and a 0-bit the absence of a number in the set.
-This set data structure uses about n/w words of space, where w is the number of bits in each machine word.
+This set data structure uses about $\frac{n}{w}$ words of space, where $w$ is the number of bits in each machine word.
 Whether the least significant bit (of the word) or the most significant bit indicates the smallest-index number is largely irrelevant, but the former tends to be preferred (on little-endian machines).

 A finite binary relation may be represented by a bit array called a logical matrix.
 In the calculus of relations, these arrays are composed with matrix multiplication where the arithmetic is Boolean, and such a composition represents composition of relations.